Abat Aymbetov

-Abat Kayratuly Aymbetov (Абат Қайратұлы Айымбетов; born 7 August 1995) is a Kazakhstani football player who plays for Astana and the Kazakhstan national team.
+Abat Kayratuly Aymbetov (Абат Қайратұлы Айымбетов; born 7 August 1995) is a Kazakh professional footballer who plays as a forward for the Kazakhstan national team.

-Career

-Club
+Club career

+Aktobe

-Aymbetov made his Kazakhstan Premier League debut for FC Aktobe on 26 September 2012 in a game against FC Akzhayik.
+Aymbetov made his Kazakhstan Premier League debut for Aktobe on 26 September 2012 in a game against Akzhayik.

+Kairat

-On 27 January 2020, FC Kairat announced the signing of Aymbetov to a one-year contract, with the option of a second.
+On 27 January 2020, Kairat announced the signing of Aymbetov to a one-year contract, with the option of a second.

+Krylia Sovetov

 On 21 February 2021, Krylia Sovetov announced the signing of Aymbetov.
 On 21 January 2022, his contract with Krylia Sovetov was terminated by mutual consent.

 Astana

 On 2 April 2021, Astana announced the signing of Aymbetov on loan from Krylia Sovetov until the summer transfer window.
 On 13 July 2021, the loan to Astana was extended until the end of 2021.
 In January 2022, Aymbetov returned to Astana for their first pre-season training camp in Turkey.

+On 2 February 2024, Astana announced the departure of Aymbetov.

+Adana Demirspor

+On 5 February 2024, Süper Lig club Adana Demirspor announced the signing of Aymbetov to an 18-month contract.

-International
+International career

-Aymbetov made his Kazakhstan national football team debut on 8 June 2019 in a Euro 2020 qualifier against Belgium, as a 66th-minute substitute for Maxim Fedin.
+Aymbetov made his Kazakhstan national football team debut on 8 June 2019 in a UEFA Euro 2020 qualifier against Belgium, as a 66th-minute substitute for Maxim Fedin.

+He scored his first international goal more than a year later in his eighth selection against Belarus in the UEFA Nations League, although this did not prevent his team from finally being beaten on the score of 2-1.